cmtortorelli/Tortorelli-etal-2022-Biol-Inv-ventenata-resident-removal-study/README.md

 # ventenata-resident-removal-study
-Code and data to support the manuscript "How do plant communities and abiotic stress interact to influence a recent annual grass invader, Ventenata dubia?"
+Code and data to support the manuscript "How do plant communities influence the invasive annual grass, *Ventenata dubia*, across a productivity gradient?"

 ## Data